Aanii, Boozhoo, Koolamasi, Shekoli, Shekon, Tansi

 INDIGSTU 2218G – Contemporary Indigenous Issues, Instructor: Vanessa Ambtman Smith

-INDIGSTU 2253B – Endanger Langs & Revitalization, Instructor: T. Granadillo
+INDIGSTU 2253AEndanger Langs & Revitalization, Instructor: T. Granadillo

 INDIGSTU 2682G – Indigenous Women's Art, Instructor: Renee Bedard

-INDIGSTU 3140F – Indigenous Knowledge and Traditions, Instructor: Lewis Williams
+INDIGSTU 3140F Indigenous Knowledge & Traditions, Instructor: Lewis Williams

-INDIGSTU 3600G – Climate, Culture, & Indigenous Geography, Instructor: Lewis Williams
+INDIGSTU 3600G – Climate, Culture, & Indigenous Georgraphy, Instructor: Lewis Williams

-INDIGSTU 3722G Indigenoush Political & Legal Issues, Instructor: Rick Fehr
+INDIGSTU 3722G – Indigenous Political & Legal Issues, Instructor: Rick Fehr

-INDIGSTU 4001G – Advanced Special Topics Indigenous Studies, Instructor: Lina Suneri
+INDIGSTU 4001G – Advanced Special Topics Indigenous Studies, Instructor: Lina Sunseri

-INDIGSTU 4903G – Indigenous Research Methodologies, Instructor: Lewis Williams
+INDIGSTU 4903G - Indigenous Research and Methodologies, Instructor: Lewis Williams

 For course descriptions, see the Course Description Page